-- 1.2 The nominated senior person for the implementation of this policy and ensuring people know their rights and responsibilities is the Headteacher. - 1.3 This policy will be reviewed annually or at the point of any legislative or formal guidance changes and/or updates.
+- 1.2 The Headteacher is the nominated senior person for the implementation of this policy and ensuring people know their rights and responsibilities. - 1.3 This policy will be reviewed annually or at the point of any legislative or formal guidance changes and/or updates.
 APTCOO will also undertake a review following any related incidents,